DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 ## TOPICS

- - The use of a publisher that publishes on the topic /turtle1/cmd_vel the movements value based on the button pressed;
+ - The use of a publisher that publishes on the topic /turtle1/cmd_vel the values of the movements based on the button pressed;
- - The use of a subsriber that subscribes to the topic /turtle1/pose from which receives the position of the turtle and print it on the LCD screen.
+ - The use of a subsriber that subscribes to the topic /turtle1/pose from which receives the position of the turtle and prints it on the LCD screen.

+This graph may help in the understanding of the program.
 ![Ros_graph](https://github.com/DiegoGiFo/Turtle_Cnt_Arduino/blob/master/Vs_2/rosgraph.png?raw=true "Figure 1-1")

 ## MATERIAL

-For the relization of this projects is needed:
+For the relization of this project is needed:

 - Arduino uno;
 - LCD screen 16 x 2;